How Long It Takes to Buy a House: Purchase Timeline

 Step 1: Get Mortgage Preapproval (Minutes to Days)

 Unlike prequalification, mortgage preapproval means one or more lenders have vetted your finances, usually with a hard credit inquiry.
-Once your offer on a home is accepted, if your chosen lender is one of these, it has a big head start on your final approval.
+Once your offer on a home is accepted, if your chosen lender is one of these, you have a big head start on your final approval.

 An online application might take about 20 minutes to complete if you have all of the documentation in hand, including two years of W-2s and/or 1099s, two years of tax returns, recent pay stubs, a list of fixed debts, and two months’ worth of account statements.